James T. Baldwin

 James Tennant Baldwin (May 6, 1933 – March 2, 2018), often known as Jay Baldwin or J. Baldwin, was an American industrial designer and writer.
 Baldwin was a student of Buckminster Fuller; Baldwin's work was inspired by Fuller's principles and, in the case of some of Baldwin's published writings, he popularized and interpreted Fuller's ideas and achievements.
 In his own right, Baldwin was a figure in American designers' efforts to incorporate solar, wind, and other renewable energy sources.
-In his career, being a fabricator was as important as being a designer.
+He experimented and pioneered in such diverse areas as integrated renewable energy systems for homes, cold-climate greenhouse food production systems, and advanced automobile design.
+During his career, being a fabricator was as important as being a designer.
+Baldwin documented his work, and he taught from his experience at the college and university levels.

 Baldwin was noted as the inventor of the "Pillow Dome", a design that combines Buckminster Fuller's geodesic dome with panels of inflated ETFE plastic panels.